xaroth8088/react-planet/README.md

 * A fork of the noise generation library that only includes the bare minimum required.
 * Conversion of the noise generation algorithm to OpenSimplex
 * Move texture generation into a web worker, so that it doesn't block the main thread
+* Find and complete TODO's in the code

 # Credits
 Based on the wonderful work of [wwwtyro](https://github.com/wwwtyro/procedural.js).